Longwater1234/space-checkers/README.md

-# space-checkers
+# space - checkers

 Online Multiplayer Checkers game in C++ built with SFML 2.6 and ixWebsockets.
-With very minimal dependencies (no BOOST lib), and a simple build process.
-All dependencies are auto-downloaded and built for you using **CPM.cmake** (see folder `dependencies`).
+With very minimal dependencies (no Boost required), and a simple build process.
+All dependencies are auto-downloaded and built for you using **CPM.cmake** (thin wrapper around CMake FetchContent).
 The only dependency you need pre-installed on your OS is SFML 2.6.

 ### Main Libraries Used

 - SFML 2.6.1
 - imGui-SFML
 - ixWebsockets